tdunning/t-digest/README.md

 accuracy.
 This is particularly important when you are maintaining only modest accuracy and want small histograms.

+In the future, I will incorporate some of the interpolation tricks from the main _t_-digest into the `LogHistogram` implementation.

 Compile and Test
 ================